LPCDRP/hybran/README.md

 ## Output

 Final annotations are created in Genbank and GFF formats in the output directory.
-The output directory also contains intermediate files and informative logs:
+The output directory also contains intermediate files and informative logs and reports:

 <pre><code>
 outdir/
+├── hybran.log
+│
 ├── <i>sample1</i>/
 │   ├── annomerge/
 │   │   ├── <i>sample1</i>.gbk